-A Cartesian coordinate system (in 3D) consists of an ordered triplet of orientated lines (the axes) pair-wise perpendicular that go through a common point (the origin) and are pair-wise perpendicular; and a single unit of length common for all three axes.
+Cartesian coordinate system (in 3D) consists of an ordered triplet of orientated lines (the axes) pair-wise perpendicular that go through a common point (the origin) and are pair-wise perpendicular; and a single unit of length common for all three axes.

 The axes are denoted x, y, z.

-The xy-plane, yz-plane, xz-plane are called coordinate planes.
-The system can be either right-handed or left-handed.
+xy-plane, yz-plane, xz-plane are called coordinate planes.
+System can be either right-handed or left-handed a_1